carlos-el/simple-perm-manager/README.md

 // Obtain set of permissions for what a super_admin can do that an admin can not. let diff = super_admin_perm.difference(&admin_perm);

-// Should print actions 'post.comment.delete' and 'user.ban'
+// Should print actions 'post:comment:delete' and 'user:ban'
 println!("super-admin/admin difference: \n{:#?}\n", diff.get_actions());

 // This should print the same as JSON (useful for db storage)